We use cookies for behaviour analytics. Learn more

 ◆◆◆ High Conviction

 Rheinmetall is the single highest-conviction name in European defence for three structurally differentiated reasons.
-First, the revenue growth trajectory is extraordinary and confirmed by company guidance: 2025 revenue grew 29% to €9.94 billion; 2026 guidance is +40–45% to €14–14.5 billion; the company has guided to €50 billion in revenue by 2030 — implying a five-fold increase from 2025 in five years.
-Second, Rheinmetall's order backlog is expected to more than double to €135 billion in 2026, representing approximately 9.5 years of 2026E revenue — a level of forward visibility unprecedented for a listed European industrial company.
-Third, Rheinmetall sits precisely at the intersection of the most urgent categories of European rearmament demand: ammunition (shells, rockets, solid rocket motors), armoured vehicles (Lynx IFV, tactical trucks), and now naval systems following the Lürssen acquisition.
-Germany's constitutional debt brake reform — removing the fiscal ceiling on German defence investment — is the single most important tailwind for Rheinmetall's domestic order book.
+First, the revenue growth trajectory is extraordinary and confirmed by company guidance: 2025 revenue grew to €9.94 billion; 2026 guidance (reaffirmed at the Q1 2026 statement on May 7) is +40–45% to €14–14.5 billion at a ~19% operating margin; management has guided to €50 billion in revenue by 2030.
+Second, the order book is at a record and still climbing: backlog reached €73 billion at Q1 2026 (up from €63.8 billion at year-end and €56 billion a year earlier), and management sees the potential to reach roughly €135 billion by year-end 2026 as a >€20 billion Q2 order pipeline converts — a level of forward visibility unprecedented for a listed European industrial company.
+(We treat €135 billion as a year-end target, not the current figure.)
+Third, Rheinmetall sits precisely at the intersection of the most urgent categories of demand: ammunition, armoured vehicles (Lynx IFV, tactical trucks), and now naval systems following the NVL/Lürssen acquisition.
+Germany's debt-brake reform — removing the fiscal ceiling on defence investment — is the single most important tailwind for the domestic order book.

 AUKUS